-In the three months ended June 30, 2019 and fiscal 2019, our tax rate in India and the Philippines impacted our effective tax rate.
-In fiscal 2018, our tax rate in India, the Philippines and Sri Lanka impacted our effective tax rate.
-We would have incurred approximately \$4.1, \$15.7 million and \$9.4 million in additional income tax expense on our combined operations in our Special Economic Zone operations in India, the Philippines and Sri Lanka for the three months ended June 30, 2019, fiscal 2019 and fiscal 2018, respectively, if the tax holidays and exemptions described below had not been available for the respective periods.
+In the three months ended June 30, 2020, fiscal 2020 and 2019, our tax rate in India and the Philippines impacted our effective tax rate.
+We would have incurred approximately \$2.0 million, \$17.7 million and \$15.7 million in additional income tax expense on our combined operations in our Special Economic Zone operations in India and the Philippines, if the tax holidays and exemptions described below had not been available for the respective periods.